bjmt/quaqcr/README.md

 #>                     Sample PeakCount PeakGenomeCov    FRIP
 #> 1 SRR26098097.Chr4MtPt.bam      4557         0.127 0.01357
 ```
-(Not that for illustrative purposes, I am using a partial peak set from
+(Note that for illustrative purposes, I am using a partial peak set from
 a previous project where I performed ATAC-seq during germination;
 thus most of the peaks in this particular mesophyll sample are different,
 leading to the very low FRIP score.)